samcday/archlinux-msm8916/README.md

  * pmOS is trying to support a massive range of devices.
 Everything from potato Chromebooks/feature phones manufactured 10 years ago, to the Steam Deck.
  * pmOS is a scrappy community effort that is still in the infancy stage when compared to established distros like Arch, Debian, Fedora, etc.

-Much of the work that contributors are doing behidn the scenes for pmOS is incredible stuff.
+Much of the work that contributors are doing behind the scenes for pmOS is incredible stuff.
 Without their work, we'd still only be able to install a solid mainline Linux distribution on like, 5 different devices (the Librem, the Pine64 phones and ... well, that's it?).

 I guess I would summarize this rant thusly: postmarketOS is lots of different efforts.
 Some of it is extremely valuable, some of it is not and is reinventing the wheel poorly.